Quadriceps Tendonitis Causes, Symptoms & Treatment Options

 - Strengthen quads & hips to improve load distribution.

-What are the early signs of quadriceps tendinopathy?
+What are the early signs of quadriceps tendinopathy above the patella?

 Early signs include pain and tenderness in the front of the knee, especially when climbing stairs, squatting, or after intense physical activity.
 You may also feel stiffness or discomfort during movement.